noskill/GQA-opencog/README.md

 {"argument": "", "dependencies": [2, 3], "operation": "and"}]
 ```

-Converter replaces references to concrete vertices like water (447019) with variables to grounded.
+Converter replaces references to concrete vertices like water (447019) with variables to be grounded.
-Many complex relations e.g. on the edge of are split in parts, so result looks like this:
+Many complex relations e.g. 'on the edge of' are split in parts, so result looks like this:
 ```
 verify_color(brown, $Y) and on($Y, $Z) and
 edge_of($Z, $X) and object(horse, $Y) and